Pineapple Shrimp Fried Rice

 Instructions

-- Shove everything to one side and pour the beaten eggs in the space you’ve cleared.
-Stir just the eggs until they are scrambled and then stir so that the cooked eggs get mixed into the stir fry.
+- Shove everything to one side and pour the beaten eggs into the space you’ve cleared.
+Stir just the eggs until they are scrambled, and then stir so that the cooked eggs get mixed into the stir-fry.
 Serve immediately.